I’m not so sure if these 2 masking tapes (mt ex flower orange and mt slim black dots) are of a good match. Maybe yes… maybe no.

 So, please help me out.
 What do you think of these 2 mt tapes, okay?

 The orange pattern on mt tape is so much more obvious and brighter than the black polka dots.
 Whenever I see this page from afar, my eyes are drawn to the orange.

 However, we’ve yet to find out why this particular washi tape is so lonely that it’s not yet taken.
 Is this color not well-liked?

-On the other hand, the mt slim black and white masking tape is relatively popular.
-Black and white are classic combination, be it in fashion or accessories or whatever.
+On the other hand, the mt slim black and white masking tape are relatively popular.
+Black and white are a classic combination, be it in fashion or accessories or whatever.

 At first, I just added the slim black polka dot on top and bottom.
 But guess what… sometimes things don’t go as planned.

-There are some errors in the middle and correction pen is used to erase that.
+There are some errors in the middle, and a correction pen is used to erase that.
 The 2 slim mt tapes are added in the middle to cover up the white correction pen, however, it is not obvious on the screen.